cakephp/debug_kit/README.md

 * `1.3.0` is compatible with CakePHP 1.3.x only.
 It will not work with CakePHP 1.2.
 You can also use the `1.3` branch to get the most recent updates and bugfixes.
-* `2.0.0` is compatible with CakePHP 2.0.x only.
-It will not work with previous CakePHP versions.
-* `2.2.0` is compatible with CakePHP 2.2.0 and greater.
-It will not work with older versions of CakePHP as this release uses new API's available in 2.2.
-  You can also use the `master` branch to get the most recent updates.
 * `2.2.x` are compatible with CakePHP 2.2.0 and greater.
 It is a necessary upgrade for people using CakePHP 2.4 as the naming conventions around loggers changed in that release.
+2.2.x is not actively being developed.
-* `3.0.x` is compatible with CakePHP 3.0.x and is still under active development.
+* `3.x` is compatible with CakePHP 3.x and is still under active development.

 # Documentation